By: Team T08-2 Since: May 2019 Licence: MIT

 Other incorrect deletetask commands to try:

-delete task1
+delete task1,deletetask

 Expected: Similar to previous. === Editing a task